quaderno/quaderno-edd/readme.txt

 = 1.10 =
 * New: Users can enter their business name during checkout
 * Update copys
-* Fix: Receipts are not being sent if VAT number is empty
+* Fix: Invoices are not being sent if VAT number is empty
 * Fix: Credit customers are wrong

 = 1.9 =